Teenage Mailbag (1960 TV series)

 Teenage Mailbag is an Australian television series which aired in 1960 on Sydney station TCN-9.
 It was a panel discussion series on teenage issues.
 Roger Climpson was the host.
 Teenagers would send in letters with problems and questions which would be discussed by a panel of three, with June Dally-Watkins and John O'Grady being the regular panellists, along with a guest panellist.

-It should not be confused with the 1957-1958 Melbourne-aired series Teenage Mailbag, which was a 15-minute music series.

 Reception

-Australian Women's Weekly called the series "a well-rounded, entertaining show".
+The Australian Women's Weekly called the series "a well-rounded, entertaining show".